-Travel form is an ever useful speed increase that, despite what you might think, is never fully replaced by either the level 30 mount or the 60 epic speed mount, this form being key to any PvP strategy due to its massive increase in maneuverability over normal players.
-Very prevalent in Warsong Gulch and Eye of the Storm due to the capability to carry the flag while in travel form, much like shamans.
-However, this remains undispellable, unlike the Shaman’s Ghost Wolf.
+Travel form is an ever useful speed increase that, despite what you might think, is never fully replaced by you regular mounts.
+This form is nice for any PvP strategy due to its massive increase in maneuverability over normal players.
+Very useful in Warsong Gulch and Eye of the Storm due to the capability to carry the flag while in travel form.
+It is also undispellable, unlike the Shaman’s Ghost Wolf.

-Druids are gain a flight form equal to the flying mount.
+Druids also gain a flight form equal to the flying mount.
 This form also comes at a fairly cheap trainer price and does not require you to train the flying skill itself to use this.
-However, to obtain the upgrade form, Swift Flight Form, you’ll need to train your riding skill up to 300.
+However, to obtain the upgrade form, Swift Flight Form, you’ll need to train your riding skill.

 The upside is that flight forms can be activated while falling, and at any other time, instantly, as long as you’re not in combat, making it somewhat more viable than mounting up.